Telenav/cactus/README.md

                 <familiesRequired>true</familiesRequired>
 ```

-Here, we the `<familiesRequired>` tag tells the filter-families plugin to fail the
+Here, the `<familiesRequired>` tag tells the filter-families plugin to fail the
 build if the set of families being released is not _explicitly_ specified - it should
 not implicitly take the family from whatever project it was invoked against.